 According to the society’s website, a Level 1 emergency and critical care facility is a 24-hour acute care facility with the resources and specialty training necessary to provide sophisticated emergency and critical patient care.
 Facilities receiving the Level 1 designation are open to receive small animal emergency patients 24 hours a day, seven days a week, 365 days a year.

 In addition, Level 1 facilities must have at least one diplomate of the American College of Veterinary Emergency and Critical Care — a board-certified specialist who is dedicated to treating life-threatening conditions — employed full time and available for consultation either on-site or by phone 24/7.

-The UF Small Animal Hospital’s emergency and critical care service employs six such specialists who manage everything from trauma and acute kidney disease to lacerations and exposure to toxins.
+The UF Small Animal Hospital’s emergency and critical care service employs specialists who manage everything from trauma and acute kidney disease to lacerations and exposure to toxins.

 In collaboration with our surgery service, the UF Small Animal Hospital provides emergency neurosurgery and general surgery, as well as reproductive, ophthalmic and orthopedic surgery.
 We welcome both referral and walk-in emergencies of any kind.